Post-Baccalaureate Certificate in Nutritional Science

 Fees for internships vary and are separate from the fees for the Post-Baccalaureate Certificate in Nutritional Science.
 Dietetic internships range in cost.
 Please be sure to research each program of interest to learn more about their specific fees or tuition.

-There various types of internship programs include:
+Various types of internship programs include:

 • Traditional face-to-face programs